 Fatin Norain Osman (2015) defines Muslim tourism to be based on Islamic teaching that encourages individuals, especially women and children to travel with their muhrim which means that someone who has blood relation with them to provide them with security.

-Acknowledgement of growth of the Muslim travellers by leading media, such as Wall Street Journal’s (2014) reference to this segment, revolves around the term “Halal Travel”.
-They tend to indicate that if Halal food is available then a destination is Muslim friendly.
+Acknowledgment of growth of the Muslim travelers by leading media, such as Wall Street Journal’s (2014) reference to this segment, revolves around the term “Halal Travel”.
+They tend to indicate that if Halal food is available then a destination is Muslim-friendly.

 Reuters (2014) in their article “Thailand launches Muslim-friendly tourist app” defines it as providing hotels and shopping centers with prayer rooms and halal restaurants.

 The Guardian (2014) in their article “Indonesia's Lombok promotes itself as 'Muslim-friendly' tourism destination”, defines Muslim tourism as “sharia” tourism.
 It further states that Muslim friendly destinations are a place with many mosques.
 Indonesia has 600,000 mosques it writes.